webdevcody/newsletter-manager/README.md

 Create an IAM user for programmatic access and setup your keys inside your .env file.

 Modify the `policy.json` file and attach it to your user.

+#### ACM

+Create and validate a certficate for the following:

+- newsletter.webdevcody.com
+- newsletter-api.webdevcody.com

+#### Domain

+- Setup CNAME for api
+- Setup CNAME for ui

+#### Deploying the UI

+- setup and source .env by running `. ./load-env.sh`
+- yarn deploy:ui
+- make sure to add the certificate and alternate domain name to cloudfront distrubtion

+#### Creating Gateway Domain

+- yarn workspace @wdc-newsletter/api create-domain

+#### Deploying the API

+- setup and source .env by running `. ./load-env.sh`
+- yarn deploy:api